Bogdan Roberts, Credit Cards Moderator

-Chase Sapphire Reserve roadside assistance gives you a hand with flat tires, dead batteries, lockouts, and empty gas tanks.
-You’re covered for up to $50 per service call, with a maximum of 4 calls per year, for $200 in annual coverage.
-You can get help 24 hours a day, 365 days a year by calling 1-866-7978.
-But you’re not going to see a tow truck with the Chase logo roll up to your ride.
-Chase operates its roadside assistance program through the Cross Country Motor Club.
+Chase Sapphire Reserve roadside assistance helps you with flat tires, dead batteries, lockouts, and empty gas tanks.
+You’re covered for up to $50 per service call, with a maximum of 4 events per year (for $200 in annual coverage).
+You can get help 24 hours a day, 365 days a year by calling (866) 860-7978.
+Chase operates its roadside assistance program through Cross Country Motor Club.

-Dead Battery: A mechanic from Cross Country Motor Club will provide a jump start.
+- Dead Battery: A mechanic from Cross Country Motor Club will provide assistance with dead or weak batteries.

 - Service costs above $50 per call and $200 per year.

-- Two calls for the same reason within a seven-day period.
+- More than one service call arising for the same reason within a seven-day period.
 For example, if you lock yourself out of your car twice in the same week, only the first call is covered.

 To sum up, Chase Sapphire Reserve roadside assistance provides up to $50 in basic services each time you need it, up to four times per year.
-When you call, you’ll need to give your Vehicle Identification Number, or make, model and year.
-You’ll also need to provide your location and a number where you can be reached.
-So make sure your phone is charged!
+When you call, you’ll need to give your Vehicle Identification Number, or the make, model, and year of your car.
+You’ll also need to provide the current location of your vehicle and a number where you can be reached.

 It helps in case your car breaks down on the road.
 The services included are: battery boost, flat tire service, fuel delivery, towing and lockout assistance.
 You're only covered for up to $50 per service event, with a maximum of 4 service events per year.